StepSisStuck/API-XSS-Attack/README.md

 Change your workspace name to your own workspace name in the apiUrl variable.

+### Explanation
+The client-side code handles the user input from the login form.
+When the login button is clicked, the `sendLoginToAPI` function is triggered.
+This function collects the username and password entered by the user and sends them to the server using an AJAX POST request.
+The server then processes this data and saves it to a JSON file.
+The XSS vulnerability could be exploited if an attacker injects malicious scripts into the username or password fields, which would then be executed when the data is processed or displayed.

 ## XSS Demo Video
 <details><summary>View Demo Video</summary>